seflue/org-super-agenda.nvim/README.md

 - Smart groups: Today, Overdue, Upcoming … fully user‑defined
   - Group org items by priority, tags, scheduled dates, deadlines, etc.
 - Per‑state colors & strike‑through; highlight just the parts you care about
 - Quick filtering by TODO state with per-state keymaps (press `oa` to show all)
+- Change the SCHEDULED date with `cs` or set a DEADLINE with `cd`
 - Press `<CR>` on an agenda item to view its source headline in the same floating window and return to the agenda when that file is closed
 - Customize the order of filename, dates, TODO keywords and other parts of each heading